All USNA Calendars

 Further information on other calendars may be found by clicking on the headings below:

 - Academic Calendars

 - General Visiting Information: Visitors to the Naval Academy are reminded that vehicles without Department of Defense or USNA ID are not permitted on Naval Academy grounds.
 A free shuttle runs during most major events on the yard when parking is restricted.
 Visitors can also park in town and enter through the pedestrian entrances at Gate 1 at the foot of King George Street and Gate 3 on Maryland Avenue.
 All visitors will be required to show a valid government-issued picture ID.
 No bags or backpacks will be allowed on the grounds.
 Cars with handicapped tags or dashboard cards must be issued a pass from Pass and ID at Gate 1 during normal business hours.
 After hours a pass may be issued by the Shift LT at Gate 8.

 - The Armel-Leftwich Visitor Center is conveniently located inside USNA Gate 1 at the Annapolis harbor.
 You can view the 13-minute film “The Call to Serve” and take a guided walking tour with a professional, certified guide.
 Pedestrian entrances are on Prince George and Randall Streets.

 - The Naval Academy Museum is free to the public.
 Located in Preble Hall, it is a short walk from Gates 1 and 3.

-- Admissions: Briefings by admissions experts are held Monday – Friday at 10 a.m. and 2 p.m.; Saturday at 9 and 11 a.m.
+- Admissions: Briefings by admissions experts are held Monday – Saturday at 10 a.m. and 2 p.m.
 The Admissions Office is located on the second floor of the Visitor Center just inside Gate 1.